Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 ## 2025/07/03 ##

 - Adjusted the photos on the team members page and cleaned up the images in the public directory.

+- Implemented super admin and admin functionalities, updated the .env file, and revised Playwright test functions.